terence636/DOCKER/README.md

 RUN useradd -ms /bin/bash admin
 USER admin
 WORKDIR /app
-COPY app /app
+COPY app ./
 CMD ["python", "app.py"]
 ```
+- WORKDIR /app -> cd to /app directory in the container
 - The app.py is inside a folder called app that is same directory with Dockerfile.
-COPY app /app will copy content of app folder from current directory to container /app directory
+COPY app  ./ will copy content of app folder from current directory to container /app directory
 - Run docker build -t dockerapp:v0.1 . (this will build an image called dockerapp with version v0.1
 - docker run -it -d -p 5001:5000 dockerapp:v0.1 to run the container in the background with port mapping to 5001
 - The CMD will launch the python app.py once the container started